Collateral Consequences of a Criminal Conviction

 Police At Your Door

-Whether you feel at ease or uncomfortable when law enforcement officers are near you, it's important to know your rights.
+When the police show up at your door, it’s important to know your rights.
 If officers ask you questions, your answers could be used against you in court.
 It's always important to keep calm and address officers in a respectful manner.

 Pulled Over By Police